shreyanshk/boottorrent/docs/faq.rst

 -----------------------------------------------------------------------

 Your network administrator will have to manually set the DHCP server to point to BootTorrent server.
 Please disable DHCP server provided by BootTorrent and ask your network administrator to set PXE boot file to "<IP of BootTorrent server>/pxelinux.0" and DHCP option 209 to "<IP of BootTorrent server>/pxelinux.cfg" (https://tools.ietf.org/html/rfc5071) in the active DHCP server.
 Please refer to your DHCP server's documentation for instructions on how to set these options.

+You'll also need to disable the DHCP server provided by BootTorrent.
+Please read more about usage documentation for more details.

 I have exotic hardware and BootTorrent doesn't include it's software.
 What can I do to make it work?
 ----------------------------------------------------------------------------------------------------